-- 20.01 This Agreement shall become effective on the 20th day of December, 2006 except wages, which are retroactive to December 3^{rd} , 2006, and shall remain in full force and effect until the 5th day of December, 2009 and from year to year thereafter unless written notice of intention to terminate or amend this Agreement is given by either party to the other not more than ninety (90) days and not less than thirty (30) days before the 5th day of December, 2009 or not more than ninety (90) days and not less than thirty (30) days before the 5th day of December in any year thereafter in which this Agreement continues to remain in effect. - 20.02 In the event that such notice is given of a desire to amend the Agreement, negotiations shall begin within thirty (30) days following the delivery of the notice or within any longer time which is mutually agreed upon.

-IN WITNESS WHEREOF THE PARTIES HERETO HAVE EXECUTED THIS AGREEMENT

-ON THE DAY OF ON BEHALF OF THE UNION ON BEHALF OF THE EMPLOYER
+20.01 This Agreement shall become effective on the 23rd day of March 2010 and shall remain in full force and effect until the 31st day of December, 2014 and from year to year thereafter unless written notice of intention to terminate or amend this Agreement is given by either party to the other not more than ninety (90) days and not less than thirty (30) days before the 31st day of December, 2014 or not more than ninety (90) days and not less than thirty (30) days before the 31st day of December in any year thereafter in which this effect.
+Agreement continues to remain in 20.02 In the event that such notice is given of a desire to amend the Agreement, negotiations shall begin within thirty (30) days following the delivery of the notice or within any longer time which is mutually agreed upon.
+IN WITNESS WHEREOF THE PARTIES HERETO HAVE EXECUTED THIS AGREEMENT ON THE DAY OF 2011.
+ON BEHALF OF THE UNION ON BEHALF OF THE EMPLOYER